jshvarts/OfflineSampleApp/README.md

 Offline App (or Offline-First App) enables user to seamlessly interact with it by using local device storage and then synchronizing the data with some remote storage (cloud database, etc) later via a background process.

 With offline apps
-1) users no longer get error messages asking to try again later.
+1) users no longer get error messages due to network connection problems.
+2) users benefit from faster loading times and conserving battery life.
-2) users do not see any loading bar since all actions are performed almost instantly using local storage.
+3) users do not see any loading bar since their actions are performed against fast local storage.
-3) users benefit from faster loading times and conserving battery life.

-## Project Overview
+## App Overview

-This Android app is a working sample app that showcases offline photo commenting functionality.
-Users are able to comment on a photo using and comments are first stored in local Room database.
-This action kicks off a background job (implemented using Android Priority JobQueue library) to synchronize this data whenever the device is connected to the Internet.
-The job is persistent and is guaranteed to execute even if users restart their app or their device while waiting for network connection.
+The Android app is a working sample that showcases offline commenting capability.
+User's comments are stored in local Room database first.
+A background job (implemented using Android Priority JobQueue library) is then spawned to synchronize local data with a remote database whenever Internet connection is available.

+This background job is designed to be persistent--it is guaranteed to execute even after app or device restarts while waiting for the network connection.

-## Libraries
+## Libraries Used

 * Patterns and frameworks
 	* MVVM (Model-View-ViewModel) using Google's new Architecture components `ViewModel`, `LiveData`, etc.